 Reduce fuel consumption by 40-60%.

 Why this kind of kitchen?

 The model to be installed was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and some European universities.
-It was later tested and refined in the field and finally Awasuka introduced some additional improvements.
-Every smoke-free kitchen comes with it:
+Later on, it was later tested and refined in the field.
+Finally, AWASUKA introduced some additional improvements.
+Every smoke-free kitchen comes with:

 1· Metal chimney, which comes out through the roof and, thanks to its design, prevents water from entering from the outside.